© Shutterstock/ Emeka Humphrey

 The Effects of Development Cooperation in the Field of Food Security and Nutrition

 This evaluative study supports evidence-based policy making in the field of food security and nutrition.
-The study will synthesise international knowledge on the effects of development cooperation for capacity strengthening interventions that provide training or information.
+The study synthesises international knowledge on the effects of development cooperation for capacity strengthening interventions that provide training or information.

 Background